This page describes how to run conformance tests and gather testing results for Relying Parties (RPs).

 More on Running Tests and Next Steps

 id_token+token.
-The Hybrid profile requires you to test three combinations:
+The Hybrid RP profile requires you to test three combinations:

 The Config and Dynamic profiles also are tested using